Swain County is named for David Lowry Swain, who was a governor of North Carolina ad president of the University of North Carolina.

 Contractor: Falls City Construction Company of Louisville, Kentucky

 Description: The building faces southwest and is a two story white colored stuccoed structure.
+The building is located on landscaped grounds in the center of the city.
 The southwest front has a large portico supported by four columns rising to a wide pediment at the roof line.
 The sides has projecting center sections rising to a pediment at the roof line.
 On the center of the roof is an octagonal dome with clock and red colored roof at the top.

 Note: The cost of construction of the courthouse was approximately $35,000.
 The commissioners authorized the purchase of “a tower clock with metal Bell for a cost of $850.00” for the new courthouse.